kleijnweb/swagger-bundle/docs.md

     base_path: "%kernel.root_dir%"
 ```

+NOTE: It is possible to use network URIs here, but the results may be cached across requests depending on your settings.

 ### Bundle Config

 You can dump an up-to-date and documented configuration reference using `config:dump-reference` after you've added the bundle to your `AppKernel`.